Estimate Time5 min

 Recurring investments from your paycheck

 Your employer may offer the ability to set up direct deposit from your paycheck into multiple accounts.
 You can have part of your check sent to a bill-paying account and part to an investment account if that's available.
-Once the money is in the investment account you can move it into your investments or you may be able to set up automatic investments that could move the money into your funds for you.
+Once the money is in the investment account, you can buy your investments or you may be able to set up automatic investments that purchase them for you.

 A recurring transfer from your bank account